 - Casual employees are often contacted regularly by their employers to arrange working times from week to week.
 As there is no expectation in a casual work contract between employee and employer of ongoing work, employees can legally refuse a specific work opportunity at any time.

-For more help visit these websites:
+For more help or to advertise a study-related casual role please visit these websites:

 UC partners with companies, organisations and professionals to engage a student for a work placement, professional experience or industry project.